What is workflow process mapping?

 When in Doubt, Map it Out

 Workflow process mapping doesn’t have to be difficult; you can take the back-of-the-napkin approach to draw out processes on a whiteboard and establish clarity on your processes.
-Once you have workflow mapping sorted out, go for a do-it-yourself process management tool like KiSSFLOW to create simplified workflow apps for your teams.
+Once you have workflow mapping sorted out, go for a do-it-yourself process management tool like Kissflow Workflow to create simplified workflow automation apps for your teams.